 Brief Description of Employees’ and Employers’ Associations

 The possibility for employers and employees to associate through trade unions and employers’ associations is guaranteed as a constitutional right.
-Employers’ organizations are not very common, nor are they generally used for collective bargaining, but rather for economical and coordination purposes within an industry.
+While this allows for the existence of employees’ and employers’ organisations, employers’ organisations are not very common, nor are they generally used for collective bargaining, but rather for economical and coordination purposes within an industry.
 Collective bargaining is reserved for employers (individually considered) and trade unions.

 Rights and Importance of Trade Unions